ContainerSSH/ContainerSSH/.github/PULL_REQUEST_TEMPLATE/bug_fix.md

 ...

-## The code will be published under the MIT license.
+## The code will be published under the MIT-0 license.
 Have you read and understood this license?

 ...